mayfieldmobster/DECI/README.md

 # TO DO:

-* TRANSACTION WEBSITE
+* Website
 * legal stuff
-* UPDATOR
-* AI cancel option
 * Pytorch support
-* malware checker
+* Lite Nodes
-* multi port support
+* Test network at a large scale